Is coffee bad for dancers?

 Caffeine can also heighten concentration, which improves your ability to learn new choreography.
 Research even supports caffeine’s ability to mobilize fat and spare muscle glycogen (quick reminder: glycogen is a readily available but limited fuel source for dancers).
 The sparing of glycogen enables muscles to work harder for longer periods, which further reduces one’s perceived level of effort.
 Think about your ability to hold a développé for an even longer period!

 But despite these pros, caffeine has its flaws.
+First, coffee is a stimulant not a nutritive source of energy.
+This means your coffee habit should not replace an opportunity for a balanced meal or snack.
 Excess amounts can cause insomnia and an increased heart rate, both of which can negatively affect a dancer’s performance.
 This is why we recommend that dancers refrain from drinking caffeine 6 hours before going to bed.
 And although caffeine can reduce a dancer’s perceived level of effort, overdoing it or dancing through an injury is never recommended.
 Furthermore, your coffee habit should never replace a meal or snack, both of which are opportunities to eat a variety of nourishing macro-and micronutrients.

 If you’re a dancer who needs your morning dose of caffeine, then you might be wondering whether your daily habit is benefiting your performance or hindering it.
 And with lots of opinions, some dancers might feel the pressure to give up coffee (and caffeine) altogether.
 Let’s address a few common questions before you finalize your decision.